cloudcampbd/cloudninja/README.md

 ### 2.3.
 Scope

 The scope of the project encompasses the development of a versatile web application and native mobile apps for iOS and Android platforms.
-These applications will seamlessly integrate a range of functions, including user authentication, event management, professional profiles, and communication tools similar to Slack.
+These applications will seamlessly integrate a range of functions, including user authentication, event management, professional profiles, and communication tools from the best features of Slack and Discord.
 The project's open-source nature invites contributions from a global community of developers, ensuring continuous improvement and customization to meet diverse community needs.
 With a focus on scalability, security, and an intuitive user experience, the Cloud Ninja Community Management Platform is poised to become a cornerstone for communities seeking efficient collaboration and growth.

 ## 3. Features and Functions